EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/07_operating.md

 # Slow Queries

-* Il est possible de logger les requêtes dépassant un certain temps
+* It is possible to log queries exceeding a certain time
-* Cette configuration peut s'appliquer
+* This configuration can be applied
-    * via la ligne de commande
+    * via the command line
-    * via le fichier elasticsearch.yml
+    * via the elasticsearch.yml file
-    * via la fichier log4j2.properties
+    * via the log4j2.properties file
-    * via l'API
+    * via the API
-* La dernière solution a l'avantage de pouvoir être activé à chaud
+* The last solution has the advantage of being able to be activated on the fly

 ---